ReneeRuiFAN/risk-aware_bid_optimization/README.md

 # Risk-aware Bid Optimization
 This repository demonstrates the code for the paper:

-Risk-Aware Bid Optimization for Online Display Advertisement (full paper is available at arXiv: )
+Risk-Aware Bid Optimization for Online Display Advertisement